kshramt/fortran_lib/README.md

 make
 ```

-You may get `internal compiler error: Killed (program f951)` if your computer does not have enoguh memory (about 3 GB for GCC).
+Compilation may fail with `internal compiler error: Killed (program f951)` if your computer does not have enoguh memory (about 3 GB for GCC).

 ### Dependencies